“How did I get here without ruining my life by doing something stupid or going broke?”

 “If you end up with a boring miserable life because you listened to your mom, your dad, your teacher, your priest, or some guy on television telling you how to do your shit, then you deserve it.” — Frank Zappa

 Use college to figure yourself out.
 Be selfish.
 Stay up late.
-Make lots of mistakes.
+Make lots of mistakes while keeping the future in mind.
 Have fun.

 “It’s quite fine to switch majors.
 I switched 4 times after I completed my first two years of general requirements and still graduated in 4 years.
 Choose your electives wisely that exposes you to different areas of interest.
 College is about exposing yourself to potential different career paths.
 You might think you’re passionate about one subject but realize you may be much more passionate about another.” — Jason Vitug.